African Overland Tours

 Breakfast

-Tsitsikamma Village Inn
+Tsitsikamma Village Inn or similar

 ± 430 km

-Flight to Gqeberha (Port Elizabeth) Not included
+Flight to Gqeberha (Port Elizabeth) (Own Expense)

 After breakfast, explore the stunning Tsitsikamma National Park and Storms River Mouth (weather permitting).
 Discover its dramatic coastline, indigenous forests, and river gorges.
 Continue to Knysna, known as the “oyster box” of South Africa, nestled on a beautiful lagoon in the heart of the Garden Route.
 Enjoy a relaxing sunset cruise on the Knysna Lagoon, followed by a delicious dinner at the renowned Drydock Restaurant.